boddhisattva/website/_posts/2023-04-18-how-engineering-values-could-help-build-trust-and-navigate-pressure-better-in-software-teams-especially-amidst-todays-challenging-and-uncertain-times.md

 In the coming days, I intend to share more on some of these engineering values, how did I come to realise them and how using them helped me in the past navigate pressure and challenging circumstances/times better & how it continues to help me as a software dev even in these current times.

-With that said, I welcome your valuable feedback on this post and if I may, I'd like to invite you to consider asking yourself/reflecting upon one question: **Would you now consider defining engineering values to better equip your colleagues with ways that could help them more efficiently tackle today's challenging and uncertain times?**
+With that said, I welcome your valuable feedback on this post and if I may, I'd like to invite you to consider asking yourself/reflecting upon one question: **Would you now consider defining engineering values to better equip your colleagues within a software team with ways that could help them more efficiently tackle today's challenging and uncertain times?**